aritrasinha108/IRIS_191EC108_1_MEAN-STACK/README.md

 # IRIS_191EC108_MEAN-STACK

 The recruitment task for IRIS Web Development team.
+The framework used is Node.js and the database is mongodb.
+This is a library management system with authentication using passport.js.
+The admins can upload any book they want to the website with a few preview images (they are also stored in the database using gridfs and multer).
+The students can issue the books after the admin's approval and return them back to the library.
+The students are not allowed to go to the admin's page and vice versa.
+All the implemented features are mentioned below.
 <br>
 # **Installation and setup**
 ### 1. Clone the repo to your local device and open the folder on the terminal